Code-Institute-Submissions/breakfast-words/README.md

 7. The Bookshop page unceremoniously displays available books and provides a shop checkout.

 # Data
-Because of the stability and regularity of the data, both of subscribers and of books, SQL is an appropriate data management approach, in this case using [PostgreSQL](https://www.postgresql.org/) with Django.
+Because of the stability and regularity of the data, both of subscribers and of books, SQL is an appropriate data management approach, in this case using Django's SQLite.

 ## Books model
 The fields used in ‘books’ are